loicpp/mini-host/animator-ui/README.md

 ## 📦 Production Compilation

-To compile the Animator UI application for packaging inside the Python desktop backend server:
+To compile the Animator UI application to be bundled and served locally by the Python desktop backend server:
 ```bash
 npm run build
 ```